vuejs/awesome-vue/README.md

   - [NAGA VIRTUAL](https://nagavirtual.com) - NAGA VIRTUAL is the first independent virtual goods market.
   - [Scroll.in](https://scroll.in) - Scroll.in is an independent news, information, and entertainment venture.
   - [Akunyi](https://akunyi.com) - Charity Website
-  - [What Would Mark Ruffalo Do?](https://www.whatwouldmarkruffalodo.com/) - Motivational website based on the story that Mark Ruffalo failed at several hundred auditions before finding success.
   - [Brandy](https://getbrandy.io) - brand assets manager for your menu bar.
-  - [Ruster社区](https://forum.ruster.xyz/) - Rust fullstack community forum for CN.
   - [NBC Sports](https://www.nbcsports.com/) - NBC Sports is a sports news website.
   - [WITHIN](https://www.with.in/) - Extraordinary stories in Virtual Reality.
   - [plottr.io](https://plottr.io/) - Plan your running and cycling routes